Posts

 Image

 It's cliched AND dishonest to summarize the evolution of metal as "faster and heavier" when you remember that genres other than death and black metal exist.
 However, I think it's an interesting case study to observe the parallels in how non-metalheads view metal in general, vs how fans of oldschool death metal view newer takes on the genre.
-The music becomes less accessible and narrows its audience as it starts to follow less and less music "rules", such as the tension-release principle, dynamics, or some kind of repetition to establish a structure.
+The music becomes less accessible and narrows its audience as it starts to follow fewer and fewer music "rules", such as the tension-release principle, dynamics, or some kind of repetition to establish a structure.
 Death metallers who like the oldschool sound, but not brutal or technical death metal, usually criticize the latter for lacking breathing room, therefore becoming grating to listen to very quickly.
 Of course, one can enjoy both, but many fans draw a line.
-Funnily enough, non-metalheads have the same perception of any death metal (and probably can't tell the difference between its subgenres), hell, even many ...
+Funnily enough, non-metalheads have the same perception of any death metal (and probably can't tell the difference between its subgenres), hell, even man...

 About Probability Storm